ledgerW/pathlight/memory-bank/activeContext.md

 - Accordion-style UI patterns are effective for presenting multiple content sections in limited space
 - Visual indicators (like arrows) help users understand interactive elements
 - Smooth transitions improve perceived performance and provide a more polished user experience
+- Content marketing and SEO are essential for building awareness and educating users
+- Template-based content structure simplifies content creation and ensures consistency
+- Schema.org markup improves search engine visibility and can lead to rich snippets in search results
+- A well-organized sitemap helps search engines discover and index content efficiently
+- Analytics integration provides valuable insights into user behavior and content performance
+- File-based content management is simpler to implement and maintain than a database-driven CMS
+- Consistent URL structure improves SEO and user experience
+- Content organization into distinct sections (Blog, Guides, FAQ) helps users find relevant information

 This document will be continuously updated as work progresses and new insights are gained.